- Read our Pregnancy Guide.

 - Any balance due should be paid by the 28th week.
 Please discuss all financial issues with our office manager.

 - Make a decision about umbilical cord blood banking.
-We work closely with the Cord Blood Registry.
+Cord tissue itself can also be banked.
+We work most closely with the Cord Blood Registry and StemCyte but there are other Family Cord Blanks as well.

 - If you work, once you have determined your last day of work, we can help you submit a disability claim.
 You may want to also look into the California Paid Family Leave program.